 Because of the complex life cycle and wide range of locations it is unlikely that we can eradicate fleas completely.
 Most control programs aim at keeping flea population under control.
 Some insecticides are very effective but also highly toxic.
 Less toxic alternatives are available, (less toxic, not non toxic) can be effective but may have some side effect.

 Why use less effective non toxic flea control alternatives?

 When an animal is treated with an insecticide, everyone in the home gets treated.
-Although many products now offered are not deadly no one would suggest that they are harmless.
-Constant exposure of you, your children, and your animals to low dose toxins can add up to significant effect over 15+ years of a cat's life.
+Although many products now offered are considered very safe, no one would suggest that they are harmless.
+Constant exposure to you, your children, and your animals to some low dose toxins can add up to significant effect over 15+ years of a cat's life.
 Since the products are designed to stay on the animal for several weeks exposure remains over long periods.

 Other pesticides have been used to spray areas of bedding and floors.
 Some of these are considerably more toxic.